DmitriyLanchakov/unicorninvesting/uniquant/README.md

 * #### Entities
   * ##### Users
     * `user.register`
       A helper function to register new users.
-Returns a `data.frame` with a single row containing user details.
+Returns a `data.frame` with a single row containing user details or `NULL` if a user with a same `username` has been already registered.
 Passwords are **bcrypt hashed**.
       ```r
       > source('constant.R')    # gender
       > source('entity/user.R')

-      > user.register(
+      > user <- user.register(
       +   username  = 'achillesrasquinha',
       +   firstname = 'Achilles',
       +   lastname  = 'Rasquinha',